ansible/ansible-lint/.github/ISSUE_TEMPLATE.md

 Please give some details of the feature being requested or what should happen if providing a bug report

+Possible security bugs should be reported via email to `security@ansible.com`

 # Actual Behaviour (Bug report only)

 Please give some details of what is actually happening.